Some of the best April Fools' Day pranks in history

 The islands of San Serriffe

-If you think grammar can’t be funny, think again.
+If you think typefaces can’t be funny, think again.

 In 1977, the Guardian published a travel guide to the mysterious island grouping of San Serriffe.
 The two islands, Upper Caisse and Lower Caisse, formed the shape of a semicolon.